Creating Graphs

 The columns for Tail Label (C), External Label (E), Head Label (F), Tooltip (G), and Messages (K) are hidden by default, since they are less frequently used.

-You can quickly toggle the visibility of these columns by selecting the column name from the list in the dropdown menu beneath the Columns button in the Toggles.
+You can quickly toggle the visibility of these columns by selecting the column name from the list in the dropdown menu beneath the Show Columns button in the 'data' Worksheet group' on the right side of the Ribbon.

 # Graph Construction Basic Concepts